Hillul-Sutia/pass_automated/readme.md

 ## 6 Run way2drug_program.py

-The program will create and store the Bio-Activity and Toxicity Prediction results into separate files.
+The program will store the Bio-Activity and Toxicity Prediction results into separate files.